GoogleCloudPlatform/dotnet-docs-samples/auth/README.md

 A sample demonstrating how to authenticate with Google's APIs using Application Default Credentials [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) from C#.
-The sample authenticates and then makes an API request to the Compute Engine API.
+The sample authenticates and then makes an API request to the Cloud Storage API.

 See our other [Google Cloud Platform github